 Here are 6 tricks that I use to help me overcome my shyness and boost my confidence.

-Compassion beats shyness every time: Remember, that its ok to do things on your own - it does not mean you are Billy No Mates.
-The expression of your presence does not determine or define you.
+Compassion beats shyness every time: The expression of your presence does not determine or define you.
 It's OK to feel awkward or a little intimidated when you are trying something new for the first time but always remember, courage is not the absence of fear but the ability to act in spite of this fear.
-Don’t let a a little shyness hold you back and above all else don't beat yourself up because you are feeling shy!
+Don’t let a little shyness hold you back and above all else don't beat yourself up because you are feeling shy!
+Never avoid a social gathering because you are feeling shy as this will just reinforce your insecurity.

 Give yourself something to do: Get yourself a glass of water, or a coffee.
-Remember to keep your body language open at all times - keep you head and gaze up and shoulders back.
+Remember to keep your body language open at all times - keep your head and gaze up and shoulders back.
 This will help you feel and look more confident.
+Set yourself small goals for each new event.
+For eg. Talk to a new person each week, make eye contact, introduce yourself.